UndeadToken/notes/paradigms/microservices/README.md

 - Model building blocks-driven design
 - Refactoring to deeply understand the model
 - Strategic design
+- Command Query Responsibility Segregation (CQRS)

 MVC - Model View Controller
 HMVC - Hierarchical Model View Controller
 MTV - Model Template View

+### Anti-Patterns

+-Death Star:
+- Direct communication between microservices
+- Allow free communication between microservices if they have no information to process a specific task
+- If a microservice always needs to communicate with another to complete a task, it is a high coupling signal

 ### Monolith
 Business domains coupled in a singular codebase.